ANMarianne/ANMarianne.github.io/index.md

 **Master in Mathematical Sciences** at African Institute for Mathematical Sciences, Limbe, Cameroon;

-**African Master of Machine Intelligence**, expected graduation in JUne 2019 at Kigali, Rwanda.
+**African Master of Machine Intelligence**, expected graduation in June 2019 at Kigali, Rwanda.